 • Do not watch TV at least an hour before bed because it is stimulating for the brain and makes it difficult to relax.
 The same can likely be said for being on the computer.
 (Also if you are an insomniac like me, don’t read a good book… or you might just read it to the end.
 Read a crappy book instead.)

 I think most of us insomniacs are familiar with all this.
 I know my insomnia became more complex when I began to work.
-I learned for example I cannot work shift work, because my already horrible sleep habits do not adjust to different sleep cycles well At All… and this leads to a significant increase in migraines.
+I learned, for example, I cannot work shift work because my already horrible sleep habits do not adjust to different sleep cycles well At All… and this leads to a significant increase in migraines.
 I also learned that working itself, as in getting up early for work every day, leads to migraines because I am sleep deprived.
 I do not fall asleep well into the night.
 I do not stay asleep.
 But I have to get up early.
 It was the reason I was put on a sleeping pill in fact.
 My doctor at the time said I was in fact sleep deprived which she could determine by all the sleep paralysis I was getting as well as the morning migraines.
 They do help a little.
 Help for the morning migraines.
-Never helped for the status migraines though.
+Never helped with the status migraines though.

 Which brings me to the additional problems with sleep.
 That being painsomnia.
 When you are in too much pain to sleep.
 This is quite an additional problem and a difficult one to overcome.
 I have tried self-hypnosis… but to be honest I can’t even be hypnotized so no idea how I would do that on myself.
 I have tried meditation, and that at least has a calming effect.
 I have tried sleepy time teas.
 I have tried biofeedback.